getzola/zola/docs/content/documentation/getting-started/configuration.md

 # become too big to load on the site.
 Defaults to not being set.
 # truncate_content_length = 100

+# Wether to produce the search index as a javascript file or as a JSON file
+# Accepted value "elasticlunr_javascript" or "elasticlunr_json"
+index_format = "elasticlunr_javascript"

 # Optional translation object for the default language
 # Example:
 #     default_language = "fr"